AFLplusplus/AFLplusplus/docs/custom_mutator.md

 The custom mutator library is passed to afl-fuzz via the AFL_CUSTOM_MUTATOR_LIBRARY environment variable.
-The library must export the afl_custom_mutator() function and must be compiled as a shared object.
+The library must export the afl_custom_fuzz() function and must be compiled as a shared object.
 For example:
 ```
 $CC -shared -Wall -O3 <lib-name>.c -o <lib-name>.so